 At her New York studio, Sarah Morris spoke to UBS Art about her work, inspiration, and how she wants the viewer to feel when encountering her paintings.
 Works by the American painter and filmmaker, known for her complex large-scale abstract compositions, were presented by the UBS Art Collection at Art Basel in Miami Beach, including a custom wallcovering created especially for the UBS Lounge.

 "I want the viewer to be subsumed by the system of paintings that I'm creating," explains Morris.
-It is this experience that the UBS Art Collection aims to realize through their presentation at Art Basel in Miami Beach this year.
+It is this experience that the UBS Art Collection has realized through their presentation at Art Basel in Miami Beach this year.
 "Sarah has always had a very clear and unique vision," says Mary Rozell, Global Head UBS Art Collection.
 "I think her work is incredibly seductive.
 The vibrancy and boldness of it."

-The wall painting by Morris will be on display at 1285 Avenue of the Americas from early 2019.
-Sarah Morris's works will be presented at Art Basel in Miami Beach alongside other abstract works from the collection, including two wall sculptures by twentieth-century master Frank Stella.
+The wall painting by Morris has been newly unveiled at 1285 Avenue of the Americas.
+Sarah Morris's works were presented at Art Basel in Miami Beach alongside other abstract works from the collection, including two wall sculptures by twentieth-century master Frank Stella.